 If you check the product description of a KitchenAid blender, you'll often find the motor power listed in horsepower (HP).
 The majority of high-performance KitchenAid blenders run at about 3.5 HP, whereas standard upright blenders run at about 0.5 to 1 HP.
 It's worth noting that this is the peak horsepower — the standard HP while the motor is running continuously will be lower.

 Think about what kind of capacity you need for your blender.
 Do you generally make huge batches of soups or sauces, or are you more likely to make one or two portions of something?
 The volume of a KitchenAid blender's jug is generally listed in ounces and can range between 50 and 90 ounces.
+Keep in mind that 80 ounces of liquid is about half a gallon.
 Immersion blenders don't have a jug, so you can choose to blend within as large or small a container as you like — you don't need to use the included blending cup unless you want to.

 KitchenAid products are known for coming in a range of colors, both subtle and bold, and KitchenAid blenders are no exception.
 The exact amount of color options vary — some models are only available in four or five different shades, whereas others let you pick between 15 hues or more.
 Pick a color to match your other KitchenAid appliances or simply choose the one you like best.

 Different KitchenAid blenders have different types of controls.
-Some have buttons, some have dials, and some have touch pads.
+Some have buttons, some have dials, and some have touchpads.
 You might have a preference for which type of control you like best, but we haven't found issues with any of them.
-The majority of KitchenAid blenders have multiple speed settings, and a handful feature preset programs.
+The majority of KitchenAid blenders have multiple speed settings and a handful of feature preset programs.

 KitchenAid blenders can either have classic round jugs, square jugs, or diamond-shaped jugs.
 It might not seem like this would make a difference to performance, but square and diamond jugs are better at creating a vortex to draw the ingredients toward the blades for smoother results.